On the Security Risks of Knowledge Graph Reasoning

 \krl essentially matches the entities and relations of queries with those of \kgs.
 Its computational complexity tends to grow exponentially with query size\mcite{logic-query-embedding}.
 Also, real-world \kgs often contain missing relations\mcite{missing-relation}, which impedes exact matching.

-Recently, {\em knowledge graph reasoning} is emerging as the state-of-the-art approach.
+Recently, knowledge representation learning is emerging as a state-of-the-art approach for \krl.
 It projects \kg $\gG$ and query $q$ to a latent space, such that entities in $\gG$ that answer $q$ are embedded close to $q$.
 Answering an arbitrary query $q$ is thus reduced to finding entities with embeddings most similar to $q$, thereby implicitly imputing missing relations\mcite{missing-relation} and scaling up to large {\kgs}\mcite{yago}.
 Typically, knowledge representation-based \krl comprises two key components:

 \underline{Embedding function $\phi$} -- It projects each entity in $\gG$ to its latent embedding based on $\gG$'s topological and relational structures.
 With a little abuse of notation, below we use $\phi_v$ to denote entity $v$'s embedding and $\phi_\gG$ to denote the set of entity embeddings $\{\phi_v\}_{v \in \gG}$.